ffoodd/a11y.css/README.md

 ## News

-From now on, CSS counters are incremented on each error/advice/warning and results are displayed with `body::after`.
+From now on, CSS counters are incremented on each error/advice/warning and results are displayed with `html::after`.
 Since it is added through CSS, it is basically fake-content which is good since it is no more than visual indication for the user to see what's going on.

 *Note: this counter takes into account possible issues with elements within `<head>` tag.
 Related messages are not displayed, but they do increment the counter correctly, as any other issues.*